Jwan622/hopkins_data_structures/module_8/README.md

 ```

 and then
-`java TowersOfHanoiRunner 4 towers_of_hanoi_output.txt timetable.txt`
+`java TowersOfHanoiRunner 17 towers_of_hanoi_output.txt timetable.txt`

-where 4 is the numberOfDisks.
-This will output the Hanoi steps starting from 1 disk up to 4 disks to the
+where n = 17 and is the numberOfDisks.
+This will output the Hanoi steps starting from 1 disk up to n disks to the
  `towers_of_hanoi_output.txt` file and the `timetable.txt`  will store the runtimes of each algo in nanoseconds (1
   nanosecond - 1 billionth of a second)